stormasm/spanish/log/log26.md

 ---

+- me alegra que pudieras - I am glad that you could
+- me alegra que hayas podido - I am glad you were able to
-me alegra que hayas podido asistir al mercado de los martes I'm glad you were able to attend the Tuesday market.
+- me alegra que hayas podido asistir al mercado de los martes - I'm glad you were able to attend the Tuesday market.

 ---